Nayaks of Gingee

 The Nayaks of Gingee (Senji) were Telugu rulers of the Gingee principality of Tamil Nadu between 1509 and 1649.
 The Gingee Nayaks had their origins in the Balija warrior clans of present-day Andhra Pradesh.
 They were subordinates of the imperial Vijayanagara emperors, and were appointed as provincial governors by the Vijayanagar Emperor who divided the Tamil country into three Nayakships viz., Madurai, Tanjore and Gingee.
 Later, after the fall of the Vijayanagara's Tuluva dynasty, the Gingee rulers declared independence.
 While they ruled independently, they were sometimes at war with the Tanjore neighbors and the Vijayanagara overlords later based in Vellore and Chandragiri.
 Gingee ruler Surappa nayaka had a brother called Era Krishnappa Nayak whose son established himself in Karnataka and his family came to be known afterwards as the Belur Nayakas.

 Origins

 Gingee Nayaks had their origins in the Balija warrior clans of present-day Andhra Pradesh.
-According to the Thirukovilur Veerapandi Kari Varadaraja Perumal Temple inscription (A.D.
-1568) mentions that the founder of the Gingee dynasty, Krishnappa Nayaka, belongs to Kavarai community.
-The Tamil Jains Kaifiyat mentions that the Gingee ruler, Venkatapati Nayaka, was from Kavarai community.
+According to records in the Annual Report on South-Indian Epigraphy (1934–35), an inscription dated A.D.
+1568 at the Veerapandi Kari Varadaraja Perumal Temple in Thirukovilur notes that Krishnappa Nayaka, the founder of the Gingee dynasty, belonged to the Kavarai community.
+Furthermore, the Tamil Jains Kaifiyat states that the Gingee ruler, Venkatapati Nayaka, was also from the Kavarai community.
 Kavarai is the Tamil name for Balijas who have settled in Tamil Nadu.